 We reflect today on how the disciples were disoriented and weighed down by depression, pain and the loss of hope.
 Then Jesus stood in their midst and they were afraid, for they thought that he was a ghost.
-But after Jesus spoke to, encouraged and ate with them, their fear turned to joy, peace, power and courage,.
+But after Jesus spoke to, encouraged and ate with them, their fear turned to joy, peace, power and courage.
 So the source of fear became the reason for joy and power through listening, touching, and seeing.

 Today, each one of us has our own “ghost” or “ghosts” such as sickness, tiredness, persecution, forgiveness to our enemies, the cross, some people and events, and death...
-Jesus is inviting us to enter into the experience of the disciples with out "ghosts”; that is, to touch, see, understand and accept in faith and trust theses "ghosts” that scare us, so that these “ghosts” are transformed into a source of joy, power, hope, peace and testament.
+Jesus is inviting us to enter into the experience of the disciples with our “ghosts”; that is, to touch, see, understand and accept in faith and trust these “ghosts” that scare us, so that these “ghosts” are transformed into a source of joy, power, hope, peace and testament.

-3rd Sunday of Resurrection
+5th Sunday of Resurrection

 DO YOU LOVE ME??? - Fr Sam Wehbe…

 Jesus asked Peter three times: "Do you love me?"
 And Peter answered three times: "Yes, Lord, I love you."

 1- Jesus wanted to heal Peter from the sin of denying him 3 times, heal him of his feeling of guilt and open for him a new page.
 How?
 By Love, because love alone heals and forgives.